 This one is the tallest Orthodox Christian church in the world.

 Interesting story behind this church is that this is actually the second one build here, not the original one.
-The original church was destroyed on the order of Soviet leader Josef Stalin.
+The Soviet leader Josef Stalin order to destroy the original church.

 The current church rebuilding started in 1995 and finished in 2000.

-One of the significant events in modern history is the one from 2000 when the canonization of the Romanovs when the last Tsar Nikolas II and his family were glorified as saints, took place here.
+One of the significant events in modern history is the one from 2000.
+It’s when happen the canonization of the Romanovs.
+The last Tsar Nikolas II and his family were glorified as saints here.

-Among the numerous Russian churches and cathedrals, even though they are all truly impressive, this one is definitely more than worth of a visit.
+Among the numerous Russian churches and cathedrals this one worth a visit.
+Even though they are all truly impressive.

 For better understanding of its history and significance, we recommend taking an audio guide or guided tour.